Nesting terns on Frensham Little Pond

 - This was not surprising for the three youngsters on the old raft because they spent a lot of their time in the middle of the raft, which was where their nest was.
 But we thought that the three on the new raft would survive as their nest was tucked away and protected by the ramp.

-- A pair of terns successfully nested on the 2014 raft and had two chicks.
+- A pair of terns successfully nested on raft 2 and had two chicks.
 The chick’s first flight was in mid-July, and the family stayed at the Little Pond until later that month while the young birds improved their flying skills.
 They also practiced their diving whenever they dropped a fish an adult brought to them.

-- There was a single chick on the 2013 raft and it looked ready to fledge at the beginning of July but then we lost sight of it.
+- There was a single chick on raft 1 and it looked ready to fledge at the beginning of July but then we lost sight of it.
 The behaviour of the adults seemed to suggest that it may have perished.
 However, there’s a possibility that it did fledge and the family left soon after, we just missed them leave the Little Pond.

 Tim Mockridge, Area Ranger